Airship: The interwar period

 Eventually, the U.S. Navy lost all three U.S.-built rigid airships to accidents.
 USS Shenandoah flew into a severe thunderstorm over Noble County, Ohio while on a poorly planned publicity flight on 3 September 1925.
 It broke into pieces, killing 14 of its crew.
 USS Akron was caught in a severe storm and flown into the surface of the sea off the shore of New Jersey on 3 April 1933.
-It carried no life boats and few life vests, so 73 of its crew of 76 died from drowning or hypothermia.
+It carried no lifeboats and few life vests, so 73 of its crew of 76 died from drowning or hypothermia.
 USS Macon was lost after suffering a structural failure offshore near Point Sur Lighthouse on 12 February 1935.
-The failure caused a loss of gas, which was made much worse when the aircraft was driven over pressure height causing it to lose too much helium to maintain flight.
+The failure caused a loss of gas, which was exacerbated when the aircraft was flown over pressure height, causing it to lose too much helium to maintain flight.
 Only two of its crew of 83 died in the crash thanks to the inclusion of life jackets and inflatable rafts after the Akron disaster.

 The Empire State Building was completed in 1931 with a dirigible mast, in anticipation of future passenger airship service, but no airship ever used the mast.
-Various entrepreneurs experimented with commuting and shipping freight via airship.
+Various entrepreneurs experimented with airship-based commuting and freight shipping.

 In the 1930s, the German Zeppelins successfully competed with other means of transport.
 They could carry significantly more passengers than other contemporary aircraft while providing amenities similar to those on ocean liners, such as private cabins, observation decks, and dining rooms.
 Less importantly, the technology was potentially more energy-efficient than heavier-than-air designs.
 Zeppelins were also faster than ocean liners.
 On the other hand, operating airships was quite involved.
-Often the crew would outnumber passengers, and on the ground large teams were necessary to assist mooring and very large hangars were required at airports.
+Often, the crew would outnumber passengers, and on the ground, large teams were necessary to assist mooring, and very large hangars were required at airports.